How to Sell SaaS: 9 Tips for Startup Sales Success

 - Identify your prospect’s needs

 - Determine what your competition offers and position your solution as a better fit.

 Complete those steps and you’ll know whether or not the prospect is a good fit for your product.
 If they aren’t, that’s fine.
 Help them find a solution that is, then move on to other leads.
 This is how to sell SaaS the right way.

-So share this article with your network, make sure everyone on your team knows how to sell SaaS, then pick up the phone and start selling.
+So share this article with your sales reps, make sure everyone on your team knows how to sell SaaS, then pick up the phone and start selling.